andres97medrano/first-bazel-proj/notes.md

 ## Add `WORKSPACE` file
 - This file should be placed at the root of the Bazel project
 - All paths specified will be relative to this file
+- Bazel will create new sub-directories in the same location as the `WORKSPACE` directory

 The `WORKSPACE` file allows you to:
 - Add remote code from repositories to your workspace
 - Add new rules for compiling in different languages

+---

+## Add source code
+- Created a `HelloWorld.java` file under `src/` dir